Why TypeScript is the best way to write Front-end in 2019–2020+

 b) see where the function is used and from there track down what data is put into all of its occurrences;

-c) ask your colleague that recently had been working on this code (while hoping that he/she stills remembers what kind of
+c) ask your colleague that recently had been working on this code (while hoping that they are still alive, online, and remember that code);

 d) assume that